pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 # ExtensionManifestV2Availability = 2

+These '.reg' and 'policy.json' files (inside the ZIP archives) allow you to extend the use of Manifest V2 (MV2) extensions, like uBlock Origin, beyond the phase-out date.

 ## Chromium-based browsers on Windows

-The '.reg' file allows you to extend the use of Manifest V2 extensions, like uBlock Origin, beyond the phase-out date.

 This policy applies to the following Chromium-based browsers&nbsp;: